Goff, Higbee team up as Rams defeat Eagles | Sports-Games

 Wentz finished the day 26-of-43 passing for 242 yards.
 He was intercepted a second time by Troy Hill late in the game.
 After exchanging field goals, Goff followed a 40-yard Darrell Henderson rush with a 28-yard, rainbow-arcing pass to a streaking Higbee for the touchdown.
 The ensuing 12-point cushion gave Los Angeles all the breathing room it needed to hold on.

-Goff completed his first 13 pass attempts on the day and finished 20-of-27 for 267 yards.
+Goff completed his first 13 pass attempts on the day and finished 20-of-27 for 267 yards and the three touchdowns.
 Henderson rushed for 81 yards on 12 carries, and caught a 28-yard pass off of a rub route in the late fourth quarter to set himself up for his first career touchdown on the ensuing snap.
-Henderson carried just three times for six yards in Week 1, while Malcolm Brown saw the majority of touches.
+Henderson carried just three times for 6 yards in Week 1, while Malcolm Brown saw the majority of touches.
 Brown finished Sunday's contest with 47 yards on 11 carries.